kensanata/spellcasters/Olgana.md

 returned, but who knows.

-**Psalm of the Beast** (4) tames dangerous beast and befriends monsters unless they make a save vs. spells.
+**Psalm of the Beast** (4) tames dangerous beast and befriends monsters unless they save vs. spells.
 You can tame as many hit dice as you have levels (at least 7).
 If you mistreat the victims, they may retry to save immediately.
 Otherwise, if treated with benevolence, they may retry their save after a week.
 Those who make